Log Parsing with OpenTelemetry Pipelines

 Deploying OTTL in groundcover

-Each rule must have a unique ruleName
+Each rule must have a unique and non-empty ruleName

 Example Structure